-31 charged in Huddersfield child sex investigation
+31 charged in Huddersfield child sex abuse investigation

 -

-31 charged in Huddersfield child sex investigation
+31 charged in Huddersfield child sex abuse investigation

 Detectives have charged 31 people with offences including rape and trafficking after an investigation into sexual offences against children in the Huddersfield area.